kismetwireless/kismet-docs/readme/100-webserver.md

    ```
    Typically, MIME types do not need to be added.

+## Runtime web tweaks

+Kismet can do a few tricks with the web UI:

+* Runtime censorship of MAC addresses

+    MAC addresses of access points can disclose your location; if you are demoing, screenshotting, or otherwise sharing the Kismet UI, you might want to prevent them from being shown.
+By going into the debug console of your browser and running `window["censor_macs"] = 1` on the console, all MAC-address-like strings will be censored to show only the OUI (first 3 bytes).

+    This may break parts of the UI, and may not catch every MAC.

 ## Kismet and SSL

 ### When should I use SSL?